Today at Flight, we announced Fabric, a modular mobile platform that makes it easy for developers to build great apps.

 Crashlytics was built to solve this issue.
 It makes the time between detecting, accessing and fixing bugs much shorter so you spend less time debugging and more time focused on building great apps.
 In just the past 30 days, Crashlytics identified over 5.5 billion crashes.
 And beyond just identifying them, Crashlytics is able to isolate the root cause down to the exact line of code, reducing the time it takes for you to fix the bug and submit an update.

 Of course, crashes aren’t the full picture.
 Usability is also a critical component for successful apps.
-Earlier this year, Crashlytics expanded its product line with Beta by Crashlytics to help you get user feedback before an app has even shipped to production, and Answers by Crashlytics for real-time, optimized app analytics.
+Earlier this year, Crashlytics expanded its product line with Beta by Crashlytics to help you get user feedback before an app has even shipped to production, and Answers by Crashlytics for real-time, optimised app analytics.
 Combined, the Fabric Crashlytics Kit – Crashlytics, Beta and Answers – help you ship high-quality, stable apps and give you a 360- degree, always-on picture of the health of your app.

 @Spotify is keenly aware of the importance of shipping high quality apps.
 “As the world’s largest subscription streaming music service, with over 40 million active users and over 10 million paying subscribers, it’s critical that we deliver the best, most reliable user experience,” says Jorge Espinel, Spotify’s Head of Global Business Development.
 “Crashlytics helps us test, build and ship great performing apps.”